xaviermonin/Onimusha3Patch/README.md

 # Onimusha3Patch

-Patch Onmimusha 3 to allow any screen resolution.
+1. Patch Onmimusha 3 to allow any screen resolution.
+2. Fix the Configure input menu (see Configure input patch directory).

 ## How to use
 1. Compile solution